Global Retail Industry Growth Rate (2018 to 2022)

 The global retail industry is on an upward growth trend in 2021 following a deep tumble in 2020 as a result of the coronavirus pandemic.

-The retail industry growth forecast for 2020 is 4.1 percent.
-This is a slight dip from 4.5 percent in 2019 and 5.8 percent in 2017, which experts attribute to a higher unwillingness by consumers to spend amid economic uncertainty.
+The retail industry growth forecast for 2021 is 7.2 percent.
+This is a 12.3 percentage point jump from the 5.7 percent dip experienced in 2020, which experts attribute to a higher unwillingness by consumers to spend amid economic uncertainty.

-Overall, in the six-year period from 2017 to 2023, the average annual retail industry growth rate is expected at approximately 3.58 percent as total retail sales worldwide rise from $23.56 trillion in 2018 to a projected $26.69 trillion in 2022.
+Overall, in the period from 2018 to 2022, the average annual retail industry growth rate is expected at approximately 3.58 percent as total retail sales worldwide rise from $23.56 trillion in 2018 to a projected $26.69 trillion in 2022.

 Top Global Retailers

-Most of the retail industry growth will come from the world’s largest retailers, which, in spite of the slight slowdown, continue to enjoy billions of dollars in global revenue.
-Currently, the world’s top retailers are in the US and Europe, with a majority from the former.
+The biggest drivers of the rising retail industry growth rate are the world’s largest retailers.
+Currently, the world’s top retail companies are located in the US and Europe, with a majority from the former.

-The largest retailer, Walmart, saw a turnover of more than half a trillion ($518 billion) in 2019, more than double that of its closest competitor and ecommerce giant Amazon.
+The largest retailer, Walmart, saw a turnover of more than half a trillion ($527.8 billion) in 2020, nearly double that of its closest competitor and ecommerce giant Amazon.